-At the December 12, 2018 meeting, there was discussion regarding cases that required a deployment where there was no relationship between the family involved in the prior investigation and the child fatality.
-Examples included families that were involved in a prior verified report within the past 12 months; however, the fatality that occurs in a child care setting, prior reports involving a half-sibling whom never lived in the household with the victim, and cases where children were deemed unsafe, removed from the home, and a fatality occurs.
+There was discussion regarding cases that required a CIRRT deployment where there was no relationship between the family involved in the prior investigation and the child fatality.
+Examples included families that were involved in a prior verified report within the past 12 months; however, the fatality occurred in a child care setting, prior reports involving a half-sibling whom never lived in the household with the victim, reports closed incorrectly with verified findings, and cases where children were deemed unsafe and removed from the home, and a fatality occurs.